 Read also; Things to do in Punta Cana

 Cabeza de Toro – Playa Cabeza de Toro is the perfect place if you want to be surrounded by the natural beautiful forests and wildlife of Punta Cana.
-If you like you can take a horseback riding excursion through the forests at the Natura Park Eco-Resort.
+If you like you can take a horseback riding excursion through the forests at the Dreams Flora Resort & Spa Eco-Resort.
 South of the Barceló Bavaro golf course, along with the Bulevar Turistico del Este, you will see a road with a sign toward Cabeza de Toro.
 At the end of the road, you will pass through a military area and then come to a parking lot.
 Walk north past the Dream Palm Beach Resort to get to the more secluded/natural area.

 Playa Blanca – A shallow water beach area that is perfect for kids as well as kite and windsurfing.
 This white sand beach has very calm/clear water and can be a good photo spot.
 To get there, you will have to pass through the gated area of the Punta Cana’s Resorts.
 Just tell them you are going to Playa Blanca or its restaurant and they will give you a day pass in exchange for your passport or driver’s license.
 Because it is located inside this gated resort area, Playa Blanca is very secluded.
 Secluded and beautiful, with a nice restaurant/bar next to it, one can spend a whole day here.